Masque at the baptism of Prince Henry: Drama, diplomacy, rivalry, and etiquette

 The Danish ambassadors and the ambassadors from the two German dukes had arrived in Leith on 11 and 12 July.
 Melville was appointed to greet them, but he could not persuade them to ride up to Holyrood Palace together in the same convoy and instead had to organise two processions.
 As the day of the masque and baptism was postponed, Melville had to entertain the ambassadors in Edinburgh, with his brothers Andrew Melville of Garvock and William Melville, Commendator of Tungland.
 Robert Bowes said the ambassadors were entertained by various lairds of Lothian in turn, at the king's request.
 John Colville wrote that the day after the ambassadors arrived Anne of Denmark took the ferry to Fife and went to Falkland Palace to avoid them because she felt her accommodation at Holyroodhouse was not up to scratch.
 When she had an audience with them they discussed a plan for her younger sister Augusta of Denmark to marry Maurice, Prince of Orange, but nothing came of it.
 Henry IV of France sent a polite letter of thanks for the invitation on 1 October 1594 when the laird of Easter Wemyss returned from Paris.

+Balthasar Fuchs von Bimbach came to Scotland with the Danish ambassadors.
+As was customary, he kept an Album Amicorum, a kind of autograph book, recording the people he met, including Peter Young, Andrew Sinclair of Ravenscraig, and Robert Seton, 6th Lord Seton, who was the Grand Master of the Household at the baptism.